jeroenboumans/Paw-VuforiaConnector/README.md

 This Paw Extension is released under the [MIT License](LICENSE).
 Feel free to fork, and modify!

-Copyright © 2017 Studio Noorderlicht - Jeroen Boumans
+Copyright © 2017 Jeroen Boumans